Guide to our Galaxy

 Finally, an indication is given of the size of the survey of stellar distances performed by ESA's Hipparcos mission, which operated between 1989 and 1993.
 The Hipparcos catalogue, published in 1997, contains the position, proper motion and distance of more than 100 000 stars up to 300 light-years away from the Sun.
 The survey performed by ESA's Gaia mission will probe one billion stars, about one per cent of the total number of stars in our Galaxy, out to 30 000 light-years away – one hundred times farther than Hipparcos.

-Download: This video can be downloaded in three different sizes from the right-hand menu.
+Download: This video can be downloaded in several different sizes from the right-hand menu.